azzajess/OSMC-LEDFX-WLED/README.md

 * Restart OSMC
 * In OSMC menu, go to Settings/System/Audio
 * And choose for Audio Output Device ALSA:snd_rpi_hifiberry_dac, Analog
+* While also here, in the bottom left there is an option to change the amount of settings avalible to the user.
+This needs to be on expert to see a couple of settings we need to change.
+One of them is to turn on ‘send low volume noise’ if not already and 'Keep audio device alive' to always.
+This ensures it doesnt loose connection when audio isnt playing (This needs validation though).
+We also need to change 'Output Config' to 'Fixed in order to change the max to sample rate to 48000hz.
+We then set the resample quality to 'low(fast)' to lighten the load on cpu.
+This also stops audio playing at higher sample rates due to LEDfx only being able to take 48000hz sample rate for capture.
 * You may now test out if audio works.
 I downloaded a plugin called Radio for internet radio via osmc plugins.
 * We will need to change the audio device back to 'ALSA: Loopback(), Loopback PCM' in order to test if Reactive LEDs work.
 You should hear clicks when navigating through OSMC.